pietrushnic/openwebrtc-wiki/Cerbero-Testing.md

 Configuration and the persons who are responsible for building, testing, and ensuring that everything works.

+*Testing means testing all test and example applications for that platform to check that they work or at least do not regress from the build scripts.*

 The more people testing the better.
 Multiple people for the same configuration are encouraged!

 ## Native Configurations